JoniSutradhor/Jest-E2E-Test-Login-Form/README.md

 ### `npm test`

 If you have any concern/suggestions/queries then\
-Please feel free to communicate `Joni Kumar Sutradhor`\
+Please feel free to communicate with the Author `Joni Kumar Sutradhor`\
 at mail: `jksutradhor@gmail.com`\